Voice Interaction & Moe’s Southwest Grill: Burrito Quest

 What I Did

-With the team, I helped develop and analyze surveys, distill our findings into Jobs to be Done, create concepts and develop research methods to get feedback on our concepts, and I was also the primary designer of our prototype.
+With the team, I helped develop and analyze surveys, distill our findings into Jobs to be Done, create concepts and develop research methods to get feedback on our concepts, and I was also the primary designer and builder of our prototype.

 From there, I helped develop prototype evaluation materials, lead session demos for feedback, as well as heuristic evaluations.